icebert04/icebert04.github.io/_posts/2019-5-10-is-your-property-an-asset-or-liability.md

 Recently, I just discovered that through the years I had the knack of turning some of our properties from liabilities into assets.
 They didn't instruct or taught me to do it, it was just pure instinct.
-I don't how I did it, but I guess I just don't want to label our properties as **"Idle"**.
+I don't know how I did it, but I guess I just don't want to label our properties as **"Idle"**.

 That impulse and motivation had carried with me through the years up to the point when I got my own properties.
 Let's begin by disclosing with property number 1...